 If you do decide to continue, you can contact me and we will agree together a regular time and day which will be set aside just for you.
 Regular attendance and commitment to your sessions are very important for the work we do to be effective and for the therapeutic relationship to be fruitful.

-A Registered Member of the British Association of Counselling and Psychotherapy and Accredited Member of the National Counselling Society.
+An Accredited Member of the British Association of Counselling and Psychotherapy and National Counselling Society.